rOpenGov/eurostat/vignettes/eurostat_tutorial.md

 ================

-The package supports two of the Eurostats download methods: the bulk download facility and the Web Services' JSON API.
+The package supports two of the Eurostats download methods: the bulk download facility and the Web Services’ JSON API.
 The bulk download facility is the fastest method to download whole datasets.
 It is also often the only way as the JSON API has limitation of maximum 50 sub-indicators at a time and whole datasets usually exceeds that.
 To